trangtungn/bdd-ci-model-auction/README.md

    - [Behavior-Driven Development](https://semaphoreci.com/community/tutorials/behavior-driven-development)
    - is a software development process which is about minimizing feedback loop
    - combines **Test Driven Development**
+   - what, not how: We think about what the system does, rather than how it does it.
+   - is not UI testing

      ![BDD](public/images/bdd.jpeg)